depo-egy/promocode/paymob/Readme.md

 </ol>

 ## EndPoint:
-Method Get : Retreive all the data of the promocode with the promocode value
+Method Get : Retreive all the data of the promocode with the promocode value.
+You can find it with a documentation for the api.

 ## Use Case Example:
 In Transaction table: